faizalahd4/robot-vacuum/README.md

 Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
 All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
 At this point you’re on your own.

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

-## Validation to follow

-We currently have four fields: X point, Y point, facing direction, and command.
-- X Point: You must enter a number between 0 and 4; otherwise, an error will occur.
-- Y Point: You must enter a number between 0 and 4; otherwise, an error will occur.
-- Facing direction: You need to select one option from the drop-down menu (North, South, East, or West).
-- Command: Currently, we have three commands (Move, Left, and Right).
-You can select up to 20 commands.

-## How it works

-We require a 5x5 unit matrix of boxes.
-Initially, the robot vacuum will be concealed.
-- We will have four directions: north (upward), south (downward), east (rightward), and west (leftward).
-- Once the user selects a valid x point, y point, facing direction, and a few commands, and then clicks the report button, the robot vacuum will be positioned precisely at the initial spot.
-It will subsequently move and change direction based on the chosen commands.
-- Clicking the cancel button will clear all form fields and hide the robot vacuum.

-### Example 1
-PLACE 0, 0 SOUTH
-MOVE
-MOVE
-LEFT
-REPORT: 2, 0, EAST

-### Example 2
-PLACE 1, 2 EAST
-MOVE
-RIGHT
-MOVE
-MOVE
-LEFT
-REPORT: 3, 3, EAST